4 Sales and Pricing Strategies to Drive Media Revenue Right Now

 - Local business journals are a good source for conducting research on smaller, local businesses.
 The American City Business Journals links to business news for over thirty markets.

-By gaining a better understanding of how their customers’ businesses likely changed because of the pandemic, AEs will be ready to impress as business meetings return to normal.
+By gaining a better understanding of how their customers’ businesses are likely to have changed because of the pandemic, AEs will be ready to impress as business meetings return.
 Clients will appreciate their AE having done the research and relieving them of the need to answer exasperating questions about their changing needs.

 3. Prove Advertising’s Value to Your Customers